nicoolewoo/Othello-Game-Server/README.md

-# AOthello

-Welcome to this year's Atomic Accelerator challenge.
-You'll be creating a bot to play the game of Othello!

-To begin, clone this repository.

 ## Usage

 To run the game, you'll need a recent Java VM (we recommend Java 17).
 Use a terminal/command line tool to invoke the game: